balbasty/matlab-runtime/README.md

 ### MacOS

-The MATLAB SDK cannot be used with the normal python interpreter in MacOS.
+The MATLAB SDK cannot be used with the normal python interpreter on MacOS.
 Instead, the MATLAB runtime ships with its own interpreter called `mwpython`.

 However, `mwpython` does not interface correctly with conda environments (it overrides environement variables that cause compiled libraries to not be correctly loaded).
-For example, importing `scipy.sparse` in `mwpython` leads to crashing.
+For example, `mwpython` crashes when importing `scipy.sparse`.

 Instead, we provide our own wrapper, `mwpython2`, which is automatically installed with this package.
 It does solve the conda environement issue.

-That said, the `matplotlib` package still cannot be used with this wrapper (not can it be used with `mwpython`).
+That said, the `matplotlib` package still cannot be used with this wrapper (nor can it be used with `mwpython`).